 To make the process as clear as possible for all involved, a glossary of terms is provided: "University" refers to Bluefield University.
-"Student" includes all persons taking courses at the University, both full- and part-time.
+"Student" includes all persons taking courses at the University, both fulland part-time.
 "Faculty member" means any person hired by the University to conduct classroom activity.
 "University official" includes any person employed by the University.
 "University premises" refers to all land, buildings, facilities, and other property in the possession of or owned, leased, used, or controlled by the University.
 "Policy" is defined as the written regulations of the University found in, but not limited to, the student handbook and University catalogs.
-"Violation" refers to all guests of BU community members whose hosts may be held accountable for the conduct of said guests.
+"Violation" refers to any behavior that is unacceptable as described in the Code of Conduct.
+"Guests" applies to all guests of BU community members whose hosts may be held accountable for the conduct of said guests.
 "Educational records" refers to all records regarding a student's status at the University, including but not limited to a student's transcripts and disciplinary file.